-The City of Frisco is a Home Rule municipal government and operates under a council-manager form of government.
-The mayor and six council members are elected at-large.
+The City of Frisco is a Home Rule Municipality and operates under a Council-Manager form of government.
+The Mayor and six (6) Council Members are elected and serve at-large.
 The City of Frisco is located in both Collin and Denton counties and contracts elections through both the Collin County Elections Administrator and the Denton County Elections Administrator.

 Section 5.02 of the City Charter states to file for an elective City office, one must meet the following requirements/qualifications:

 (1) Candidates for elective City offices shall file for office in accordance with the Texas Election Code.
 Each candidate’s application for a place on the ballot must be accompanied by a nonrefundable filing fee of two hundred dollars ($200) or, in lieu of the payment of a filing fee, a petition signed by no less than 25 qualified voters of the City or one-half of one percent of the total votes received in the City by all candidates for Mayor in the most recent mayoral Special Election, whichever is greater.
-(The total votes received in the City by all candidates in the last Mayoral Election was 13,821.)
-Those candidates choosing to submit a petition should click here to access the approved petition form.
+(The total votes received in the City by all candidates in the last Mayoral Election was 62,653.)
+Those candidates choosing to submit a petition should do so using the approved petition form (PDF).

 (2) Candidates for elective City offices shall meet the following qualifications: